How Much Does Equity Release Cost In 2026

 How much does it cost to ‘arrange’ equity release?

-Arranging an equity release plan or lifetime mortgages over 55 usually costs between £2,000 and £3,000.
+Arranging an equity release plan or lifetime mortgages for people over 55 usually costs between £2,000 and £3,000.
 The total cost of equity release will be much higher when you factor in compounded interest rates.
 The two to a few thousand it costs to get your funds only start your plan.
-The real cost is what accrues over the life of the lifetime mortgage as interest is charged on interest accrued.
+The real cost is what accrues over the life of the lifetime mortgage, as interest is charged on the interest that has accrued.

 Most providers state they use compounded interest.
-To be clear, that means it is continuously compounded interest that applies to the capital owed plus interest.
-In practice, using equity release for a lump sum payment of £10,000 at a fixed rate of compound interest of 4.5% applied annually would cost £450 in the first year, then £470.25 in the second year, £491.42 the following year and so on.
+To be clear, continuously compounded interest applies to the capital owed plus interest.
+In practice, using equity release for a lump sum payment of £10,000 at a fixed rate of compound interest of 4.5% applied annually would cost £450 in the first year, £470.25 in the second year, £491.42 in the third year, and so on.

 That’s based on a minimum of £10,000.
-The average customer release is far higher, so compound interest’s effect must be understood before entering into an equity release plan.
-It’s also why the Equity Release Council require all providers to have a no negative equity guarantee as, without it, costs would surely escalate beyond your home’s value.
+The average customer release is far higher, so the effect of compound interest must be understood before entering into an equity release plan.
+It’s also why the Equity Release Council require all providers to have a no negative equity guarantee, as, without it, costs would surely escalate beyond your home’s value.

 Other Pages Related To This Subject